Investing in Arizona

 Intel is investing more than $300 million to build a new research and development facility at its Chandler Blvd. site.
 The new facility will create nearly a thousand construction jobs and several hundred new Intel jobs in Chandler.
 Construction is scheduled to be completed in the second half of 2013.

-In February 2011, Intel announced that it will invest $5 billion to build a third high-volume semiconductor manufacturing facility at its Chandler site, bringing thousands more construction and permanent manufacturing jobs to Arizona.
-The new facility, dubbed Fab 42, is scheduled for completion in 2013 and will be the most advanced semiconductor manufacturing plant in the world.
+In February 2011, Intel announced that it will invest $5 billion to expand its semiconductor manufacturing capacity at its Ocotillo site, bringing thousands more construction and manufacturing jobs to Arizona.
+Intel’s Ocotillo site will have the distinction of manufacturing the latest and most advanced 14-nanometer process technology.

 Since 1996, Intel has invested more than $20 billion to build high-tech manufacturing capacity in Arizona.
 Each year, the company also spends more than $450 million in research and development in the state.
 Intel’s average annual economic impact in Arizona tops $2.4 billion, including more than 20,000 non-Intel jobs resulting from the company’s presence in the state.

-Intel’s two existing high-volume manufacturing facilities in Arizona—Fab 12 and Fab 32—incorporate a number of energy and water conservation measures that exemplify Intel's long track record of environmental stewardship.
-In 2011 Intel became the first semiconductor company to obtain Leadership in Energy and Environmental Design (LEED) for existing buildings, certification for its entire Chandler, AZ manufacturing campus which includes three generations of wafer fabrication plants, support and office buildings.
+Intel’s existing high-volume manufacturing facilities in Arizona incorporate a number of energy and water conservation measures that exemplify Intel's long track record of environmental stewardship.
+In 2011 Intel became the first semiconductor company to obtain Leadership in Energy and Environmental Design (LEED) certification for existing buildings for its entire Chandler manufacturing campus, which includes wafer fabrication plants and manufacturing support buildings.